Afrikan tähti: History

+Mannerla first offered the game for publishing at the printing press Tilgmann.
+The negotiations for the price lasted a couple of years.
+Mannerla was satisfied with a rather modest reward for ten thousand copies on the condition that there would be an option for further prints.
+Tilgmann agreed, as it was not usual for games to get reprints.
+The deal was a success for Mannerla.
+The first copy of Afrikan tähti was printed in autumn 1951, and after seven years, one hundred thousand copies had been sold.
+The cover image was painted by Seppo Heinonen, who had worked at Tilgmann from 1957 to 1961.

+Mannerla only actually visited Africa for the first time in the 1980s when he was on a trip to Morocco.
+He later made a comment about being amused about the design of the game board, that "it was moving how infantile the knowledge used to design it had been".
+On the other hand, he also said that "if you make an educational program, you won't get a good game".

 Afrikan tähti has remained one of the most sold board games in Finland for 65 years.
 During this time it has been translated to over 16 languages.
 It is most popular in the Nordic countries, where it became widely marketed in Sweden, Norway and Denmark in 1960.
 In Sweden the game is called Den Försvunna Diamanten, in Norway Den Forsvunne Diamanten (both meaning "The Lost [or, Vanished] Diamond") and in Denmark Afrikas Stjerne (Star of Africa).
 In Finland over two million games have been sold, in Sweden and Norway almost one million and in Denmark half a million.
 There are over 4.5 million sold games internationally.
 During his retirement years Kari Mannerla revived one of his old creations Inkan aarre ("The treasure of the Inca") in a completely modified version.
-Inkan Aarre has sold over 100,000 in Finland.
+Inkan Aarre has sold over 100,000 copies in Finland.
 Both games are nowadays directly copyrighted to Kari Mannerla's five daughters.
+Afrikan tähti is a registered trademark in Finland.